Breakups are rarely clean.

 Coping

-- Show them I understood
+- Show her I understood (even though I didn't)

-- Be non-threatening
+- Be non-threatening (even though she'd ghosted me)

-- Wait for them to come back
+- Wait for her to come back (even though I knew nothing had changed)

-The one answer I did get was that my suggestion that our attachment wounds had been triggered was the straw that broke the camel’s back for her.
+That was the straw that broke the camel’s back for her.

 No.